Psychology Internship Training Program

 Clinical Supervision

 All interns receive two hours of individual weekly supervision from UCC psychologists who have been licensed a minimum of two years.
-Formats are diverse including observation, co-therapy, review of electronic recordings, case discussion, and review of written case documentation.
+Formats include review of electronic recordings, case discussion, and review of written case documentation.
 In addition, interns conduct group therapy with permanent staff co-therapists, and receive a 1/2 hour of supervision following their group.

 Psychiatric Nursing Consultation